Quintus Aurelius Symmachus: Life

-Symmachus was the son of a prominent aristocrat, Lucius Aurelius Avianius Symmachus and a daughter of Fabius Titianus, who had been twice urban prefect of Rome.
+Symmachus was the son of a prominent aristocrat, Lucius Aurelius Avianius Symmachus, who had been urban prefect of Rome twice.
+His mother, whose name has not survived, was a daughter of Fabius Tatianus, consul in 337 and a two-term urban prefect.
+He had two brothers, both consulares (provincial governors) and one possibly a Christian, and a sister who may have been the family member that established a connection through marriage between the Symmachi and the Anicii, one of the first Roman families of the highest rank to convert to Christianity.

 Symmachus was educated in Gaul, apparently at Bordeaux or Toulouse.
 In early life he became devoted to literature.
-In 369 he met Ausonius; their friendship proved mutually beneficial.
+In 369, he met Ausonius, and their friendship proved mutually beneficial.

-Having discharged the functions of quaestor and praetor, he was appointed Corrector of Lucania and the Bruttii in 365; in 373 he was proconsul of Africa, and became, probably about the same time, a member of the pontifical college.
+Having discharged the functions of quaestor and praetor, he was appointed Corrector of Lucania and the Bruttii in 365.
+In 373, he was proconsul of Africa.
+Probably about the same time, he became a member of the College of Pontiffs.
 As a representative of the political cursus honorum, Symmachus sought to preserve the ancient religion of Rome at a time when the senatorial aristocracy was converting to Christianity.

 In 382, the Emperor Gratian, a Christian, ordered the Altar of Victory removed from the Curia, the Roman Senate house in the Forum, and curtailed the sums annually allowed for the maintenance of the Vestal Virgins, and for the public celebration of sacred rites.
-Symmachus was chosen by the Senate on account of his eloquence to lead a delegation of protest, which the emperor refused to receive.
+Symmachus was chosen by the Senate on account of his eloquence to lead a delegation of protest, which the Emperor refused to receive.
 Two years later, Gratian was assassinated in Lugdunum, and Symmachus, now urban prefect of Rome, addressed an elaborate epistle to Gratian's successor, Valentinian II, in a famous dispatch that was rebutted by Ambrose, the bishop of Milan.
 In an age when all religious communities credited the divine power with direct involvement in human affairs, Symmachus argues that the removal of the altar had caused a famine and its restoration would be beneficial in other ways.
 Subtly he pleads for tolerance for traditional cult practices and beliefs that the Empire was poised to suppress in the Theodosian edicts of 391.